SumaiaParveen/Learn-DS-DA-DE-with-me/#Day5 DECODE in PL-SQL/README.md

 ### DECODE in PL/SQL

-The DECODE function is a function in Oracle PL/SQL that allows you to perform IF-THEN-ELSE logic in a SQL statement.
+The DECODE function is a function in Oracle PL/SQL that allows us to perform IF-THEN-ELSE logic in a SQL statement.
 It compares an expression to one or more values and returns a result based on the comparison.

 The main objective of the DECODE function is to provide a simple and efficient way to add conditional logic to a SQL query.
 It can be used to compare values, perform calculations, or manipulate data in a variety of ways.